The Ultimate Guide to Easy Meatless Meals

 Meatless Mondays for Better Health

-One reason that meatless Mondays is being promoted in America is because of the obesity problems that exist in both children and adults.
+The obesity problem among adults and children in America is one reason that meatless Mondays are being promoted in America.
 Obesity is causing a strain on our medical system and early deaths and chronic diseases – and leaders are now realizing the importance of eating healthier.

 Schools and hospitals have adapted to the nationwide promotion to eat less meat, and meatless meats (plant based food) are being developed that mimic meat in both texture and taste, giving you options that were never offered before.